-Woodland photography, or could I call it “forest-scapes”, is a particular niche in landscape photography.
+Woodland landscape photography, or what I could call ” forestscapes,” is a particular niche in landscape photography.
 And it isn’t necessarily the most accessible genre, although being outside and hiking is relaxing and rewarding.
 We all want to bring home a beautiful photo as a memory of that woodland.
 However, the result of our pictures does not always have that calming effect on our experience.

 First things first